Table of contents

 For many years Cairns Hockey had been an important sporting stakeholder in Cairns.
 They had big plans to develop their facilities.
 However, they depended on a combination of funding from local and state government to move forward with each stage of their redevelopment.

-In 2010, Cairns Hockey received a state grant for a stage in their plan, but had not gone through the Council processes to get the matching funding required.
+In 2010 Cairns Hockey received a state grant for a stage in their plan, but they had not gone through the Council processes to secure the matching funding required.
 Council then had to decide if we could find the money to match that state funding.

 There was no way I was going to have Cairns miss out on a worthwhile project just because the right bureaucratic boxes had not been ticked.
 For this reason, I voted with the Conservative Councillors to get the project over the line.